oneinctrl/oneinctrl.github.io/_posts/mousehack/2024-03-20-mousehack.md

 ## Creating a macro

 Skipping most of the options, we will jump straight to the interesting part - the macros, profiles and memory.
-To access the Profiles menu we navigate to the "Manage profiles" menu.
+To access the Profiles we navigate to the "Manage profiles" menu.

 ![](/assets/mousehack/images/lghub_manage_profiles.png)